kaltura/kaltura-player-js/docs/ads.md

 > ### <a name="AD_CAN_SKIP"></a>AD_CAN_SKIP
 >
-> Fires when ad skippable state has changed and the ad can be skipped.
+> Fires when an ad's skippable state has changed and the ad can be skipped.

 #